 As an archaeologist, Ticia Verveer has over 18 years of excavation experience in the Middle East, the Sahel, and North Africa.
-She studies religiously framed (armed) conflict in wider social, economic and political contexts, especially within the formation of religious, cultural and ethnic identities.
-She is Maternal Health Ambassador for Global Fund for Women, one of the world's leading foundations for gender equality.
+She specializes in religiously framed (armed) conflict in wider social, economic and political contexts, with a particular focus on the formation of religious, cultural and ethnic identities.
+Her research is at the interface where archaeology, religious studies, history, cultural heritage, and living culture meet.
+Ticia is Maternal Health Ambassador for Global Fund for Women, one of the world's leading foundations for gender equality.
 On a more personal level, being a Jewish woman, she is devoted to preserving the memory of the Shoah.
 She is an investigator of Nazi looted art, the restitution of national treasures, the global illegal antiquities trade, looting, cultural heritage management, heritage education and cultural property protection.
 Ticia is a descendant of Abraham Salomon Cohen Verveer, the grandfather of Holland's most important Jewish Romantic painter, Salomon Leonardus Verveer (1813-1876).